 Cultural appropriation.
 Authenticity of voice.
 Stereotyping.
 Diversity.
 All issues that the publishing industry is currently grappling with.

-In a series of free-to-watch videos and a downloadable PDF guide (SCROLL DOWN TO ACCESS VIDEOS & PDF), I present some practical guidance in tackling these topics, based on research that I carried out, funded by the UK Arts Council, and featuring advice from writers, readers, and a host of industry professionals.
+In a series of short free-to-watch videos and a downloadable PDF guide (SCROLL DOWN TO ACCESS VIDEOS & PDF), I present some practical guidance in tackling these topics, based on research that I carried out, funded by the UK Arts Council, and featuring advice from writers, readers, and a host of industry professionals.
 The project is called “Turning the Page: A Guide to Writing Cultural Diversity in Fiction”.
 In it, I look at the debate over who has the right to write which stories and how to write across cultural boundaries.
 I also offer thoughts from key industry stakeholders, and examine lessons and recommendations for best practise.

 The aim of the project is simple: to provide authors and industry professionals, such as agents, editors, marketers, and other decision-makers, with advice and tools on how to tackle the issue of writing diversity into literature in a way that minimises the chances of causing offence.